 Dr. Werner Rechmann, 3.
 Chairperson, Treasurer

-The Foundation is supported by cities and communities relevant to the life and resistance activities of the White Rose.
+The White Rose Foundation is a registered non-profit membership association.
+It is supported by cities and communities relevant to the life and resistance activities of the White Rose.
 These “White Rose Cities” are Berlin, Freiburg, Gräfelfing, Hamburg, Munich, Saarbrücken and Ulm.

 The most important partner for the Foundation’s educational historical work is the Bavarian Ministry of Education and Culture, Dep.
 XI.9 Culture of Remembrance.
 One of the pivotal questions of our educational work is how we can heighten the interest in and awareness of the ideals of the White Rose in young people today.
 Working together with young people on subjects related to resistance against the Nazi dictatorship is particularly important to the board and employees of the White Rose Foundation.
 This work centers on successful projects in various parts of Germany and the world.